Tublay: Demographics

-In the 2020 census, Tublay had a population of 19,429.
-The population density was sigfig 19,429/102.55.
+In the 2024 census, Tublay had a population of 20,886 people.
+The population density was sigfig 20,886/102.55.

+Economy

+Farming is the main source of economy in Tublay.
+Tublay produces vegetables, coffee, cacao, ginger, and fruits like strawberries and lemons.
+Tublay gears itself as one of the tourism destinations in Benguet.
+Tublay's proximity to the Halsema Highway helps farmers transport goods in towns such as La Trinidad and Baguio city.

 Government

 Local government

 Tublay, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.